 I had learned what incorrigible meant.
 A scolding was not going to change anything, and so far Betty hadn’t done anything to deserve more.

-Finally, however, she does tell her parents.
+Finally, however, Annabelle does tell her parents.
 This occurs after the third Betty incident, in fact, making use of the Rule of Three In Storytelling.

 We are not immediately sure whether Toby has a dark side to him.
 He doesn’t want any food, but what does he want?

-He is introduced with a backstory in chapter three, after Annabelle’s first encounter with Betty.
+Lauren Wolk avoids this pitfall.
+Toby is introduced with a backstory in chapter three, after Annabelle’s first encounter with Betty.
 He soon proves his goodness to us, however, when he quietly intervenes in a bullying incident.
+(A true Save The Cat moment.)

 Wolk sets up a mystery.
 Although this is not a mystery novel per se, there are mystery detective elements as Annabelle sets about on her own fact-finding missions, determining of her own accord whether Toby could be seen from the belfry, and if Betty was even up there at the time of the rock incident.